-Drives use hardware dependent block sizes to read/write the tape data.
-Generally, the drives support a range of block sizes and report this range to Veeam Backup & Replication.
+Tape Drives use hardware dependent block sizes to read/write tape data.
+General the drives support a range of block sizes and report this range to Veeam Backup & Replication.
 If you use a tape library with multiple drives or a number of standalone drives, Veeam Backup & Replication uses a unified block size to write data to tapes.
 Veeam Backup & Replication collects the block size ranges reported by each drive, compares them and detects a range of block sizes that can be supported by all drives.
 This range is additionally limited by storage controllers settings used in your infrastructure.
 From this range, Veeam Backup & Replication supports only values divisible by 1024.
 You can check the resulting range of block sizes supported by Veeam Backup & Replication for a particular drive in the Drives properties.
 For details, see Working with Drives.

 Note: If you connect the tape devices via HBA, Veeam Backup & Replication uses the block size configured for the HBA.